-1. An employee who accepts a post as

-a a member of the Second Chamber of the States General;

-b a member of the Provincial Executive of a province; or

-c a deputy ombudsman

-will be granted unpaid long-term leave by operation of law.

-2. The employer will grant an employee who accepts a post as alderman unpaid long-term special leave, upon the employee's request, with respect to part or all of his duties.
-In so far as the performance of duties for the employer is compromised, the employer may grant said leave acting on his own initiative, provided the employee is heard in advance.
+- 1. An employee who accepts a post as - a a member of the Second Chamber of the States General; - b a member of the Provincial Executive of a province; or - c a deputy ombudsman - will be granted unpaid long-term leave by operation of law. - 2.
+The employer will grant an employee who accepts a post as alderman unpaid long-term special leave, upon the employee's request, with respect to part or all of his duties.
+In so far as the performance of duties for the employer is compromised, the employer may grant said leave acting on his own initiative, provided the employee is heard in advance. - 3.
+Starting 1 December 2014, the term leave is granted for political posts may amount to a maximum of 9 years from the date referred to.